cossacklabs/acra-engineering-demo/README.md

 Django app **reads the decrypted posts** from the database through AcraConnector and AcraServer.

-In both cases from the users' perspective, the website works as it used to.
+From the users' perspective, the website works as it used to.
 However, the blog posts are protected now.

 ### 2.1 Update etc/hosts